liaan/broadlink_ac_mqtt/README.md

 Enable MQTT autodisocvery:

 Edit config.yml and add below if not there.
 If already there, then make sure prefix matches configuration.yml file settings (in HA)
+This is also nice to verify the autoconfig is correct that gets sent to HA using mqtt autoconfig

 ```
 mqtt: